pflaeging/forgejo-okd/Readme.md

 Special config for forgejo running in an OKD / OpenShift cluster with *Route* elements and Namespace Resourcequotas.

-Install:

-1. pull forgejo helm: `helm pull oci://code.forgejo.org/forgejo-helm/forgejo --untar --untardir charts/`
+The method is complete GitOps based:

+1. create an instance repo (look at the instancetemplate directory)
+1. use this repo as submodule of the instance repo
+1. make your customizings
+1. if your in a disconnected scenario mirror the helm chart and the used images (use case: **disconnected installation**)

+## internet connected installation

-1. change the password in [./admin-secret.env](./admin-secret.env)
+1. make an instance repo for your installation based on the description in [./instancetemplate/Readme.md](./instancetemplate/Readme.md)
-1. check the kustomization.yaml file
-1. apply it to your cluster: `oc kustomize . --enable-helm | oc apply -f -`

-(at the moment the built in kusomtize of oc is not working.
-It's working with the builtin kustomize of kubectl v1.32 and with kustomize v5.5.
-Maybe the builtin kustomize version of oc is to old)

-## disconnected use
+## disconnected installation

 If your cluster is disconnected, you have to mirror the correct images in your local registry.

 (Skopeo has to be installed)

+1. make an instance repo for your installation based on the description in [./instancetemplate/Readme.md](./instancetemplate/Readme.md) without the last step (dpeloyment in your cluster)
-1. On an Internet connected host:
+1. on an Internet connected host:

     - get the helm chart: